 Access Policy for Visitors

 The Whitney Museum invites visitors with disabilities to experience the richness and complexity of American art in an inclusive, welcoming environment.
+Visitors with disabilities receive a discounted rate and admission for one care partner is included for free.

 All visitors who identify as disabled, d/Deaf, deaf-blind, neurodivergent, autistic, low vision and/or experience a range of cognitive, intellectual, and developmental disability, physical disability, chronic illness and/or sensory sensitivities may be given opportunities to navigate the Museum at dedicated times when it may be closed to the general public.
 Visitors experiencing sensory sensitivities and disabilities may visit the Museum during any open museum hours for independent exploration.
 Social narratives are available on the Whitney Museum website for those that may need additional support before entering the Museum.